chiffa/BioFlow/dev_log.rst

     - TODO: is_next_in_pathway still has custom_from and custom_to

+ - DONE: change the way the connections between GOs and UPs are loaded into the KnowledgeInterface

  - DONE: [REFACTOR] The policy for the building of a laplacian relies on neo4j crawl (2 steps) and the matrix build: